Harvey Weinstein raped three women, including actor Asia Argento: ‘New Yorker’ report

 In response to the New Yorker story, Weinstein’s spokesperson issued a statement denying “non-consensual sex” and asserted that “Mr. Weinstein has further confirmed that there were never any acts of retaliation against any women for refusing his advances”.

 The sensational investigation comes after a report in The Wrap by veteran Hollywood tracker Sharon Waxman, which claimed that New York Times had killed a story in 2014 about sexual misconduct by Weinstein.

-Actors Matt Damon and Russell Crowe were reportedly among those who called Waxman to influence her report, which was never published.
+Five days after the allegations broke, Democrat leader Hillary Clinton finally spoke out against Weinstein.
+“The behavior described by women coming forward cannot be tolerated,” Clinton said.
+Weinstein has been a major donor to the Democratic Party.

-After an initial silence, more Hollywood personalities have spoken against Weinstein.
+Many more Hollywood personalities too have belatedly spoken out.
 George Clooney declared that Weinstein’s behaviour was “indefensible” while stating that he had never witnessed predatory behaviour by the producer.

 Jennifer Lawrence, who starred in The Weinstein Company’s Silver Linings Playbook, said, “”I worked with Harvey five years ago and I did not experience any form of harassment personally, nor did I know about any of these allegations.
 This kind of abuse is inexcusable and absolutely upsetting.”